adonisjs/v5-docs/content/releases/out-of-preview.md

 ])
 ```

-Similarly update the auth middleware to also use import statements.
+Similarly, update the auth middleware also to use import statements.

 ```ts
 Server.middleware.registerNamed({